Argentina's Massa expects IMF board OK for $7.5 bln payout

 "We understand that in August this will hurt people's pockets," he said.
 "We aim to correct this with measures that we are going to announce within a few days so that in some way in September and October we return to more reasonable levels."

-(Reporting by Jason Lange; Writing by Adam Jourdan; Editing by Sandra Maler)
+(Reporting by Jason Lange; additional reporting by Rodrigo Campos; Writing by Adam Jourdan; Editing by Sandra Maler)

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))